Home Depot co-founder and CEO Bernie Marcus endorsed Donald Trump for president.

 I know Donald Trump, but we’re not close friends.
 However, I believe he will begin on Day One undoing the damage done by President Barack Obama.
 I stand ready to help him at every turn.

 While Real Clear Politics correctly identified Bernie Marcus as the “co-founder of Home Depot” and “Chairman of the Marcus Foundation,” many who shared the above-quoted story incorrectly stated that Marcus was the current CEO and President of Home Depot:

-Bernie Marcus was a co-founder of Home Depot home improvement chain, and he did serve as the company’s first CEO for 19 years and also served as chairman of the board.
+Bernie Marcus was a co-founder of Home Depot home improvement chain, and he did serve as the company’s first CEO, as well as its chairman of the board, for 19 years.
 However, he retired from both those positions in 2002 and is no longer actively involved in running the company.

 Shortly after Bernie Marcus published his essay endorsing Donald Trump, Home Depot replied to a complaint about his announcement on their Facebook page by noting that Marcus had retired from the company several years earlier:

 Marcus stirred similar controversy in mid-2019 when he mentioned in an interview that he planned to support Trump’s re-election bid:

 [Marcus] also has been a major political donor.
 According to OpenSecrets.org, he was a top contributor to Donald Trump during his presidential run.
 And Marcus told the AJC that he plans to support the president’s re-election bid.
 While Trump “sucks” at communication, Marcus said, the president deserves praise for boosting U.S. jobs, confronting China on trade and taking action against Iranian and North Korean aggression.